 Google loves unique, quality content, which user-submitted reviews provide.
 So make sure that your reviews are marked up properly in HTML, making it easily readable by search engine crawlers.

-We have talked about how to implement Rich Snippets before in a technical how-to guide.
 However, if you do not have the technical know-how, there should already be apps on your eCommerce platform that can help you implement Rich Snippets.
 Some apps can even help to optimize the HTML markup of reviews into easily crawlable content.

 Is there an easy way to do all of this?